 - Make a recipe of chocolate skillet cake and while it's baking, start the chocolate pudding.

-- Whisk together the cocoa powder, arrowroot, and maple syrup until it's smooth.
-Add the coconut milk and cook over medium heat, whisking constantly until the pudding comes to a boil.
+- Whisk together the cocoa powder, tapioca/cornstarch, maple syrup, and pinch of sea salt until it's smooth.
+Add the coconut milk and cook over medium heat, whisking constantly until the pudding comes to a boil, and thickens.

-- Remove the pudding from the heat and add the vanilla, chocolate and stir until completely smooth.
-Place a layer of plastic wrap directly on the surface of the pudding and place in the refrigerator to cool.
+- Remove the pudding from the heat and add the vanilla and chocolate, and stir until completely smooth.
+Place the pudding in an airtight container, and place it in the refrigerator to cool.
 Both the cake and pudding can be made 1 day before you're ready to assemble your dessert.

-- When you're ready to serve, make a recipe of coconut whipped cream.
+- When you're ready to assemble the dessert, make a recipe of coconut whipped cream.

 The pudding is thick enough to hold it's shape, so sometimes I whisk in 2 Tablespoons of water after it's cooked if I want a softer dessert.